 - If you are stuck on the login screen, click on the Shutdown button, and then choose to Restart holding down the Shift key.

-- When inside Windows 10, go to Start > Settings > Update & security > Recovery > under Advanced Startup, click Restart now.
+- Windows 11 users need to go to Settings > System > Recovery > Advanced Startup > Restart now.
+Windows 10, go to Settings > Update & security > Recovery > under Advanced Startup, click Restart now.

 - You can use a recovery media to boot into Windows RE.